dat-ecosystem/dat/README.md

 ADD: data/expn_cd.csv (403 MB / 920 MB)
 ```

-#### Syncing to Network

 ```
-dat sync [<dir>] [--no-import] [--no-watch]
+dat [<dir>] [--no-import] [--no-watch]
 ```

 Start sharing your dat archive over the network.
-Sync will import new or updated files since you last ran `create` or `sync`.
-Sync watches files for changes and imports updated files.
+It will import new or updated files since you last ran `create` or `sync`.
+Dat watches files for changes and imports updated files.

 * Use `--no-import` to not import any new or updated files.
 * Use `--no-watch` to not watch directory for changes. `--import` must be true for `--watch` to work.

 #### Ignoring Files

 By default, Dat will ignore any files in a `.datignore` file, similar to git.
 Each file should be separated by a newline.
 Dat also ignores all hidden folders and files.

-Dat uses [dat-ignore] to decide if a file should be ignored.
 Supports pattern wildcards (`/*.png`) and directory-wildcards (`/**/cache`).

 #### Selecting Files